nobelts/DataVein/root/README.md

      make frontend-test
      ```
    > **Note:** If you encounter issues with worker tests, ensure `make up` is running and all containers are healthy.
 Use `docker-compose -f infra/docker-compose.yml ps` to check container status.
-## FAQ / Common Issues

-**Q: Do I need to start Redis or the Celery worker manually?**
-A: No, if you use `make up` (Docker Compose), both are started for you.
-Only start them manually if running tests outside Docker Compose.

-**Q: My worker tests hang or fail with a timeout.**
+Import for local dev:
-A: Make sure the Celery worker is running and connected to the same Redis instance as your tests.
+-  Make sure the Celery worker is running and connected to the same Redis instance as your tests.
 If using Docker Compose, this is automatic.

-**Q: What Node.js version should I use?**
-A: Node.js 18+ is recommended for best compatibility with the frontend.
-Frontend tests use Vitest by default.

-**Q: How do I stop all services?**
-A: Run `docker-compose -f infra/docker-compose.yml down`.
+-  Stop all services by `docker-compose -f infra/docker-compose.yml down`.

 This ensures all dependencies are installed with the correct Python version and your tests will work, including Celery/worker tests.